How Much to Paint a Room in 2025?

 What Are the Supply Costs of a Room Painting?

-In most cases a 5l paint product will cost about £20 to £30 so should two paint cans be needed (which would normally be the case), you can look at the supply costs landing around £40 to £60.
+In most cases, a 5L paint product will cost about £20 to £30, so should two paint cans are needed (which would normally be the case), you can look at the supply costs landing around £40 to £60.

 The price can rise significantly depending on the size of the room or/and number of walls that need to be painted and the quality/brand of the paint.
 If you choose to paint a room yourself, it’s important that you choose the best paint.